interplaynetary/p2p-template/README.md

 restarts, note that you need to run `pm2 unstartup` followed by the `pm2` commands listed above if you modify any required environment variables.

-You can export `GUN_USER_ALIAS` and `GUN_USER_PASS` to change the default log in credentials for the GunDB host account on the server.
-All private data created in GunDB on the server relies on these credentials, so keep them safe.
+You can export `HOLSTER_USER_NAME` and `HOLSTER_USER_PASSWORD` to change the default log in credentials for the Holster host account on the server.
+All private data created in Holster on the server relies on these credentials, so keep them safe.

 The credentials are also used to access private endpoints, for example to allocate invite codes to an account you can run:

-`curl -i -H 'Content-Type: application/json' -u <GUN_USER_ALIAS>:<GUN_USER_PASS> -d '{"code": "<code>"}' localhost:3000/private/create-invite-codes`
+`curl -i -H 'Content-Type: application/json' -u <HOLSTER_USER_NAME>:<HOLSTER_USER_PASSWORD> -d '{"code": "<code>"}' localhost:3000/private/create-invite-codes`

 The value `<code>` is the account code that you want to allocate the new invite codes to.
 You can set the number of invite codes to create for an account by